Frank-Dippnall/ElizaJS/README.md

 ## How do I Run this?
 You'll need Node.js, which you should probably already have, and some way to access a  MySQL server.
 [XAMPP](https://www.apachefriends.org/download.html) is easy for testing.
 Create a database for the project, and run the provided setup_db.sql file.
 This will setup the database.
+### Once you have a DB setup:
-Copy the credentials_base.json to the same directory with server.js in.
-Remame that json file to credentials.json.
-Be sure to change the login details in the credentials.json file so it can access the server, then start the server using "node /elizajs/server.js".
+Copy the "credentials_base.json" to the same directory with server.js in.
+Rename that json file to "credentials.json".
+Be sure to change the login details in the "credentials.json" file so it can access your server, then start the server using "node /elizajs/server.js".
 If Node complains about dependencies, make sure you have installed the project's dependencies, listed in package.json.